-Date & time The week, date and time of your assessment will be notified in unit briefings and detailed on Moodle.
-Academic practice good t i Submissions that are considered to be the result of collusion or plagiarism or other forms of academic misconduct will be dealt with under the Art School's 'Upholding of Academic Integrity' Policy, and penalties may involve the loss of academic credits.
 Except where the assessment of an assignment is group based, the final piece of work that is submitted must be your own work.
 You must ensure that you acknowledge all sources you have used.
 You will find very useful guidance on good academic practice and avoiding plagiarism on the Course Moodle site, while there are also hard copy leaflets on Referencing available in the library.
-Marking C riteri ia Your grade for the unit will be determined by your achievement of each learning outcome when judged against the marking criteria: 85-100% There is consistent and strong evidence with outstanding examples that demonstrate 1 st 70-84% There is substantial and strong evidence with excellent examples that demonstrate PASS 2.1 60-69% There is substantial evidence with some very good examples that demonstrate 2.2 50-59% There is consistent evidence with some good examples that demonstrate ω {rd} 40-49% There is adequate evidence with some sound examples that demonstrate 35-39% There is inadequate evidence, with some examples of potential to demonstrate FAIL 1-34% There is inadequate evidence to demonstrate 0% No work submitted to demonstrate Feedback Written and verbal feedback will be provided within 20 term-time days of the summative assessment.
+Marking Cr iteri а Your grade for the unit will be determined by your achievement of each learning outcome when judged against the marking criteria: 1 st 85-100% There is consistent and strong evidence with outstanding examples that demonstrate how well the learning outcomes have been met.
+70-84% There is substantial and strong evidence with excellent examples that demonstrate how well the learning outcomes have been met PASS 2.1 60-69% There is substantial evidence with some very good examples that demonstrate how well the learning outcomes have been met.
+2.2 50-59% There is consistent evidence with some good examples that demonstrate how well the learning outcomes have been met. ω 40-49% There is adequate evidence with some sound examples that demonstrate how well the learning outcomes have been met.
+35-39% There is inadequate evidence, with some examples of potential to demonstrate how well the learning outcomes have been met.
+FAIL 1-34% There is inadequate evidence to demonstrate how well the learning outcomes have been met.
+0% No work submitted to demonstrate how well the learning outcomes have been met.
+Feedback Written and verbal feedback will be provided within 20 working days of the summative assessment.